buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 None.

 # Summary of changes and additional text since RFC 6724
+This section should be removed before publication as an RFC.

 * Changed default policy table to move fc00::/7 to precedence 30, above legacy IPv4.
 * Changed default policy table to move the 6to4 address block 2002::/16 to the same precedence as the Teredo prefix.